cianshannon/Adidas-Sales-Performance-Analysis-Using-SQL/README.md

 Conducted queries to find generic information about the sales data such as Total Sales, Total Profit, and Average Price Per Unit.

-Other analysis included Sale Trends Over Time, Top Performing Regions, Sales Performance by Retailers, Profitability Analysis etc.
+Other analyses included Sale Trends Over Time, Top Performing Regions, Sales Performance by Retailers, Profitability Analysis etc.

 ## Findings